Introducing a new partner to your children

 Try and acknowledge your child’s emotions and give them words to talk about them by saying what you see: “You look sad.”
 Don’t dismiss their feelings, no matter how out of proportion or vehemently expressed – dismissing their emotions just makes children (and adults) feel unheard.
 If the negative emotion is leading to unacceptable behaviour then calmly tell them what to do with that emotion that would be acceptable: “I can see you are angry but it is not OK to shout at me.
 Please say it again in a quieter voice.”
 (See How do I cope with teenage tantrums?)

 Introducing a new partner to your children should not mean that you don’t spend lots of time one-to-one with your children too.
 Your children will still need lots of time with you without your new partner being present, especially if they live with you part-time.
 Your new partner needs to be prepared to take a back seat when the kids are around – find time to spend together alone away from the children to build your relationship.

 Build new traditions

 Memories, traditions and habits are part of the glue that bonds family members.
 Think about creating new traditions to help create a positive identity for your new blended family.
 Pancakes on Sunday mornings or Movie Nights.
 Agree a few basic age-appropriate house rules for everyone to follow (e.g. “We use kind words“).
 New partners should not take on a disciplining role – aim for responsible and caring adult rather than replacement parent figure (see these Step-parenting tips for more on this).
 Allow relationships to develop slowly: don’t expect your children to love your new partner (or even like them) immediately.

 For younger children, you might find that reading story books is a good way to start conversations.
-Check out these Books about divorce and separation (2-7yrs), Books for helping children cope with change and Books for talking to children about emotions.
+Check out these Books about divorce and separation (2-7yrs) and Books for helping children cope with change.

 Did you find this helpful?
 Subscribe to our monthly newsletters.